JuanGongora/JuanGongora.github.io/_posts/2018-05-11-oop_crash_course_for_php.markdown

 But we also have the advantage of telling the classes that will inherit from it specific things that they do need to do in order to behave in the way that we expect.

-**Public/Private/Protected**
+<center>**Public/Private/Protected**</center>

 Going back to the public variable that was discussed earlier, a class is also capable of storing private variables:
 `private $settings; `

 These have the restriction of not being able to be called by instances of the class, as well as be accessed by any classes that inherit from it.
 Basically, it's something that is only active within the class that it resides in and nowhere else.

 There are also *Protected* variables, which can't be accessed by instances that are created by the class.
+But are able to be called by the class or classes that inherit from this base class.
 Which does make it less strict than a private variable:
 `protected $settings;`

 Take note that public, private, and protected can also be used on methods.
 It is not reserved for just variables.
 They function in the same terms as were described above for variables.
 To give an example, if a method was private: `private function submit() {}`

 It would not be called by an instance, and would not be inherited by a class that was extending it.
 It would basically be a method that is only called internally within the class, by either a method that was referencing it, or by a class variable that was assigned to reference it.
 Otherwise, the user is not capable of calling this private method independently.

+The only one that does make a pointed difference are static variables.
+Whereas a static function is called and inherited by classes only, a static variable simply retains its value across calling and inheritance, unless it's intentionally changed.

-**Object Oriented Guidelines**
+<center>**Object Oriented Guidelines**</center>

 For the sake of organization, it's common practice to have classes that contain methods which are relevant to their operations.
 If this is not the case, then it's prudent to separate those non equivalent methods into their own classes.